-♦ The General Options dialog opens.
+- Click on Tools, then select General Options. - The General Options dialog opens.

 General Options ? ×

-Always create b ack File sharing Password to o pen: up
+Always create b acku File sharing qt

+Password to open:

 Password to m odify:

-Read-only / recom nended
+Read-onl y recom nended

-OK Ca ncel
+· [OK Ca ncel

 - Enter a Password up to 15 characters to open the file.
 This will limit access to the file - If you wish, you can also enter a Password up to 15 characters to modify the file.